David Sadker is professor emeritus at American University (Washington, DC) and teaches and writes in Tucson, Arizona.

-David Sadker has directed more than a dozen federal education grants, authored seven books, and more than seventy-five articles in journals such as Phi Delta Kappan, Harvard Educational Review, and Psychology Today.
-The Sadkers’ work has been reported in hundreds of newspapers and magazines including USA Today, USA Weekend, Parade Magazine, Business Week, The Washington Post, The London Times, The New York Times, Time, and Newsweek.
-They appeared on local and national television and radio shows such as The Today Show, Good Morning America, The Oprah Winfrey Show, Phil Donahue’s The Human Animal, National Public Radio’s All Things Considered, and twice on Dateline: NBC with Jane Pauley.
+With his late wife Myra, Dr. Sadker gained a national reputation for research and publications promoting equity in education.
+He has directed more than a dozen federal education grants, authored seven books and more than seventy-five articles.
+His work has been reported in hundreds of newspapers and magazines including The Washington Post, The New York Times, The London Times and Newsweek, and he has appeared on numerous television and radio shows, including The Today Show, Good Morning America, The Oprah Winfrey Show, National Public Radio’s All Things Considered, The Diane Rehm Show, Talk of the Nation, and twice on Dateline: NBC with Jane Pauley.
+Dr. Sadker has degrees from CCNY, Harvard University, and the University of Massachusetts, and is professor emeritus at The American University (Washington, DC).

 |